 • 2007: 1st at the 7th Eseninskaya Open in Ryazan

 • 2008: 1st the 4th Inautomarket Open in Minsk and = 3rd in the Chigorin Memorial Tournament

 • 2009, =1st–3rd with Yuri Kuzubov and Rauf Mamedov in a category 16 tournament at Lubbock, Texas.
 He also came =1st with 7 others at the Voroznezh Open Master Tournament;

 • 2010:, he tied for 2nd–7th with Dreev, Ivan Sokolov, Vladimir Fedoseev, Alexander Areshchenko and Konstantin Sakaev in the Chigorin Memorial, a half point behind Eltaj Safarli;

 • 2011: 2nd on tiebreak ahead of Emil Sutovsky in the Baku Open (2011), and he was 3rd, a point behind the leaders Le Quang Liem and Vassily Ivanchuk, in the 46th Capablanca Memorial (2011);

-• In June 2013, he achieved his best tournament result to date, placing an undefeated =3rd (5th on tiebreak) at the category 22 Tal Memorial (2013).
+• 2013: he achieved his best tournament result to date, placing an undefeated =3rd (5th on tiebreak) at the category 22 Tal Memorial (2013) and

 <National representation> Andreikin represented Russia at the 2004 Russia-China summit match and at the European Team Championship (2013), where he helped his team to the bronze medal.